-- CSS is a styling language that styles elements of an HTML document.
+🎨 CSS is a styling language that styles elements of an HTML document.

-- “HTML document,” they are to present the page's data as described (annotated) with the HTML markups.
+In other words, when web browsers read an HTML document, they understand that they are to present the page's data as described (annotated) with the HTML markups.

-- “CSS document,” they are to style selected HTML elements as stated (declared) with the CSS rulesets.
+Likewise, when the computer reads a CSS document, it understands that it should style selected HTML elements as stated (declared) with the CSS rulesets.

 To understand the differences better, let's see some examples.

 Example of an HTML code

 The HTML code in the snippet below describes how the computer should display the

 Click me! text—that is, as the page's highest-level heading.